Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Introduction

-This paper is organized as follows: Section \ref{Mat} introduces the notation, the prediction framework and briefly reviews the methods originally proposed by Tian et al. \parencite{Tian2022} for obtain prediction intervals; Section \ref{adapt} outlines our proposed adaptation and extensions; Section \ref{Simulations}, presents the results of a simulation study to evaluate the performance of the modified framework; Section \ref{Case} include an application to a phase III trial in childhood acute lymphoblast leukemia (ALL); Section \ref{Disc} discusses the implications of our findings and highlights potential extensions.
+The remainder of the paper is organised as follows.
+Section~\ref{sec:framework} introduces the interim prediction problem, the patient-level survival model, and the Poisson--binomial representation of the future event count.
+Section~\ref{sec:cpb} develops the conditional parametric bootstrap and the resulting prediction intervals.
+Section~\ref{Simulations} presents simulation studies evaluating the operating characteristics of the method.
+Section~\ref{Case} illustrates the approach in a phase III trial in childhood ALL.
+Section~\ref{Disc} concludes with a discussion of limitations and extensions.